elypia/imagecaster/README.md

 a declarative configuration file instead for simpler CI/CD usage as well as some management for consecutive builds and quality assurance.

+## Download
+There are 3 versions available of ImageCaster which correlate with the 3 [ImageMagick] versions.
+Q16-HDRI is the default version and recommended for general use, however Q16 and Q8 are available for environments where limited resources are available, or minimal resource usage and build times are critical so long as they are appropriate for your use case.
+More information can be found here on the [ImageMagick website].

+### ImageCaster Command Line Interface (CLI)
+![Download Q16-HDRI] ![Download Q16] ![Download Q8]

+### ImageCaster Server
+![Download Q16-HDRI] ![Download Q16] ![Download Q8]

 ## Features
 * Instead of scripting, define a declarative configuration that describes the output you want.